Kuroki1931/pseudo_network/README.md

 ## run run.py or run.ipynb
 you will get the shortest string geo data between goal points and starts points.
-This task removes goal points that are far from the.
+This task removes goal points that are too far from the road.
 ![画像](/assets/pseudo_network.png)

 # License